 That money -- coupled with $20 million already set aside -- would provide a base to seek state, federal and regional funding officials said.

-Planners had hoped the southbound express lane would generate surplus income to fund other new
+Planners had hoped the southbound express lane would generate surplus income to fund other new lanes, but that hasn't happened so far.

 Funding isn't the only project issue to be determined.